Certificate Games and Consequences for the Classical Adversary Bound: Public and private randomness in certificate games

 We will take advantage of having access to shared randomness by using the hashing based approach outlined in Section \ref{sec:overview-upper}.
 To illustrate the ideas of the proof, we start with a simple argument to show that $\CGpub$ is always upper bounded by certificate complexity.

-A slightly more involved argument will show a stronger upper bound by $\EC$.
+Both players pick a certificate for their respective inputs.
+They permute the indices $\{1,\ldots,n\}$ with shared randomness and each player outputs the first index in this new order within their certificate.
+Since their certificates must intersect, the probability that they are correct is at least one over the size of the union which is at most $2\C(f)$, so for any total function $ \CGpub(f) \leq 2\C(f))$.\footnote{We thank an anonymous referee for suggesting this simple and elegant proof.}

+We now provide a different proof based on hashing as a warmup before we prove the stronger result $\CGpub(f)= O(\EC(f))$.